Skip to main content

 • humor

-The humor in the game is characterized by its absurd situations, such as police ineptitude and cringe-worthy voice acting, which often leads to unintentional hilarity.
-Players find the combination of bad controls and forced tutorials amusing, especially when they result in comical accidents.
-Overall, the game's attempt at a serious narrative falls flat, adding to its comedic charm, particularly when enjoyed with friends.
+The humor in the game is characterized by its absurd situations, such as police ineptitude and comically bad controls, which lead to unintentional hilarity during gameplay.
+Players find the cringe-worthy voice acting and forced tutorials amusing, often resulting in laugh-out-loud moments, especially when playing with friends.
+Overall, the game's attempt at a serious narrative falls flat, adding to its comedic charm.

 • “Also the voice acting when you pick challenges is cringe and funny to listen to.”